NeXt-Warning-System/project/updates/week11.md

 * Design wireframing around the journey for Finding a location
 * Deeper discussion around AWS commodity services (e.g. Connect)
 * Finish the RabbitMQ messaging approach and stand up similar approach in AWS
+* draft Options to enable consideration for Landline and interactive voice
+* monthly financial reporting

 ## What we’re planning for next week